auth0/docs/articles/client-platforms/vanillajs/03-session-handling.md

 ## Summary

-In this guide we saw how to use `localStorage` directly or `Lockr` (localStorage wrapper) to create a new session, check session status and end user session (logout).
+In this guide, we saw how to use `localStorage` directly or `Lockr` (localStorage wrapper) to create a new session, check the session status, and end the user session (log out).